|The official site of

 Our regional books showcase Western New York's natural wonders, historic treasures and family-oriented attractions.
 Check our bestsellers list and read our blog.

-Spotlight on: A Western New York Horror Story
+Spotlight on: A unique Western New York park

 Ed Kilgore, the sports anchor at WGRZ Television gives readers an open and honest behind-the-scenes peek into the highs and lows of covering the Buffalo sports scene for nearly 40 years.
 Clashes with high-profile players and management, history-making games and laugh-out-loud encounters make his new book, As I've Seen It: Wide Right, No Goal and Other Buffalo Sports Sagas a must-read for local sports fans.